 3. Visit the Beer Wall.

 The Beer Wall is a very long glass cabinet filled with Belgian beers, that has become a popular tourist attraction in Bruges.
-At the Beer Wall, you can try samples of different Belgian beers, which I can imagine is a fun experience.
+At the Beer Wall, you can try samples of different Belgian beers, which I imagine is a fun experience.
 We stopped at the Beer Wall for photos and then went inside the huge Belgian goods store next door, which is full to the brim of The Smurfs, Tin Tin and other Belgian-branded merchandise.
 Something to point out is the fact that the Beer Wall closes during the evening, so you’ll need to plan your visit earlier in the day.
-We were caught out as we’d hoped to go back to the Beer Wall after dinner in the evening, but it wasn’t open when went back there at about 8pm.
+We were caught out as we had hoped to go back to the Beer Wall after dinner in the evening, but it wasn’t open when went back there at about 8pm.

 4. Book a canal boat ride.